All Episodes

 Yes, every day is interesting.

-And we hid a little fact from Ethan, my son, of what something we were going to do, and we did it on day two.
+And we hid a little fact from Ethan, my son, of something we were going to do, and we did it on day two.

-And so not only is going to San Diego just a great idea.
+And so not only was going to San Diego just a great idea, Hotel Del Coronado, oh my gosh, just great.

 Fireworks over Glorieta Bay.